danizen/fastapi-bakeoff/README.md

 ## Summary

 Web applications are evolving away from serving templated HTML and towards being split into an API backend and a static HTML or JavaScript frontend.
 This repository studies the trade-offs between multiple python webapp architectures for the modern API backend.
+In trying fastapi, I am attempting to address three problems with Django WSGI:

+* Because of the GIL, multi-threading is just a way to avoid blocking and achieve concurrency, and so operating systems threads do not lead to true parallelism.
+Thus asyncio and coroutines, but using multiple process workers also happens in these architectures.
+* Without asyncio, the problems of managing database connections are made worse because we parallelize though multiple processes – the drivers are not built so that multiple processes can share database connections, and so pursuing parallelism through multiple processes introduces issues with connection pooling.
+I think AWS RDS Proxy (or pgbouncer) are good solutions here, but would like to improve things on the application side.
+There is no good solution at work for Oracle, but Oracle DRCP is designed for this.
+* The Django ORM is great for developers who don’t want to think about the database and don’t know SQL, but every ORM is a “leaky abstraction”.
+The best ORMs are aware of this, and strive to write very much like SQL to enable transfer learning.
+Django's ORM doesn’t fall into this camp.

+Another nice to have which seems less essential to me is to have API schema generation and validation baked into the architecture.
+This is why fastapi is the async framework I am trying here.
+I know how to do this as well with Django, and so will not reproduce the steps in this repository, at least not initially.
+All of these will seek to following the tenets of the twelve factor app.

 ## Implementations